Equivariant Elliptic Cohomology and Mapping Stacks: Introduction

 A key property of the stack of quasi-constant maps is that it satisfies a form of Zariski codescent on the target.

 \begin{customthm}{A}[Theorem \ref{proposition:codescentnormalvar}] Let $U_i \to X$ be a $T$-equivariant Zariski open cover.
 Then the natural map

 is an equivalence. \end{customthm} Theorem \ref{introcodescent} plays a crucial role in our construction.
 Codescent fails in general for the full mapping stack, as topologically non-trivial maps will not factor through any equivariant Zariski open cover of $X$.
-The fact that codescent holds for almost constant maps should be viewed as a counterpart of the Mayer--Vietoris principle in elliptic cohomology.
-It is an interesting question to what extent codescent is a general feature of stacks of almost constant maps from an arbitrary source; we refer the reader to Remark \ref{sec:general} in the main text for additional comments on this point.
+The fact that codescent holds for quasi-constant maps should be viewed as a counterpart of the Mayer--Vietoris principle in elliptic cohomology.
+It is an interesting question to what extent codescent is a general feature of stacks of quasi-constant maps from an arbitrary source; we refer the reader to Remark \ref{sec:general} in the main text for additional comments on this point.